158

 Santa Fe Art Auction

-You agree to pay a buyer's premium of up to 20% and any applicable taxes and shipping.
+You agree to pay a buyer’s premium, as outlined below, and any applicable taxes and shipping.

 View full terms and conditions